 - 1. Insured's Name: Name of the insured that identifies EXACTLY the person (legal entity) to whom the policy is issued. - 2.
 Policy Number: Insured's assigned policy number. - 3.
 Unit Number: Unit number from the Summary of Coverage after it is verified to be correct. - 4.
 Crop Year: The crop year applicable to the insured crop. - 5.
-Price B: Record the Upland Cotton National Average Loan Rate determined by FSA for the applicable crop year, to four decimal places. - 6.
+Price B: If adjusting AUP cotton, record the Upland Cotton National Average Loan Rate determined by FSA for the applicable crop year, to four decimal places.
+If adjusting ELS cotton, record the ELS Cotton National Average Loan Rate determined by FSA for the applicable crop year, to four decimal places. - 6.
 85% of Price B: Multiply Price "B" (Item 5) by .85 to determine 85% of Price "B".
 Quality adjustment applies if Price A is less than 85% of Price B. - 7.
-Bale Number: Bale number from computer printout or gin record. - 8.
+Bale Number: Bale number from computer printout, gin record, or bale listing. - 8.
 Net Weight: Net Weight of the bale for the bale number recorded in Column 7. - 9.
-Color/Leaf/Staple/Mike: Record the numeric grades for color and leaf, staple length, and micronaire (mike) from the computer printout or gin record. - 10.
+Color/Leaf/Staple/Mike: Record the numeric grades for color and leaf, staple length, and micronaire (mike) from the computer printout, gin record, or bale listing. - 10.
 Color/Leaf/Staple +/-Differences: Record the +/- differences (additions or deductions) determined from the appropriate crop year's (Item 4) FSA Premium and Discount schedule for the color, leaf, and staple length recorded on the computer printout or bale listing (gin recap) for the bale number designated in Column 7.

-EXHIBIT 8 COTTON QUALITY ADJUSTMENT WORKSHEET INSTRUCTIONS FOR COTTON INSURED UNDER AUP COTTON CROP PROVISIONS
+COTTON QUALITY ADJUSTMENT WORKSHEET INSTRUCTIONS

 - 11. Micronaire +/- Differences: Record the +/- differences (additions or deductions) determined from the appropriate crop year's (Item 4) FSA Premium and Discount schedule for the Micronaire recorded on the computer printout or bale listing (gin recap) for the bale number designated in Column 7. - 12.
 Strength +/- Differences: Record the +/- differences (additions or deductions) determined from the appropriate crop year's (Item 4) FSA Premium and Discount schedule for the Strength recorded on the computer printout or bale listing (gin recap) for the bale number designated in Column 7. - 13.
-Unformity +/- Differences: Record the +/- differences (additions or deductions) determined from the appropriate crop year's (Item 4) FSA Premium and Discount schedule for the Length Uniformity recorded on the computer printout or bale listing (gin recap) for the bale number designated in Column 7. - 14.
+Unformity +/- Differences: Record the +/- differences (additions or deductions) determined from the appropriate crop year's (Item 4) FSA Premium and Discount schedule for the Length Uniformity recorded on the computer printout or bale listing (gin recap) for the bale number designated in Column 7.
+Length uniformity is not a grading factor for ELS cotton so it is not a quality dimension on which ELS cotton will be measured. - 14.
 Ex.
 Matter +/- Differences: Record the +/- differences (additions or deductions) determined from the appropriate crop year's (Item 4) FSA Premium and Discount schedule for the Extraneous Matter recorded on the computer printout or bale listing (gin recap) for the bale number designated in Column 7. - 15.
 Price A: Sum the point differences recorded in Columns 10 thru 14 (may be a negative number), and add to the FSA Base Loan Rate recorded in Item 5 to determine Price "A." - 16.
 Factor: Divide Price "A" in Column 15 by 85% of Price "B" in Item 6, rounded to four decimal places, to determine the Factor used to reduce the Net Weight of individual bales of cotton shown in Column 8.

-Page Numbers - Page numbers - (Example: Page 1 of 1, Page 1 of 2, Page 2 of 2, etc.).
+Page Numbers Page numbers - (Example: Page 1 of 1, Page 1 of 2, Page 2 of 2, etc.).